datacamp-content-public/Case-Study-Data-Driven-Decision-Making-with-SQL/slides/chapter_1_1c1e526409e0f865faeabdff8c9fba19.md

 `@script`
 Next, you have learned the use case of LEFT JOIN to get optional values from another table(s) by using the sample code here, it gave you the result set as per the screenshot here.
-Noticed that the LEFT JOIN returned four rows from the left table and showed the information from the right table where common key were shared - which was "staffed" as highlighted in yellow.
+Noticed that the LEFT JOIN returned four rows from the left table and showed the information from the right table where common key were shared - which was "staffid" as highlighted in yellow.

 ---